PistachioPony/gamesparks-docs/MARKDOWN/Documentation/NoSQL Explorer.md

 ![](img/14.png)

 * *Name* : The name to give the Collection.
 Within the database:
-  * Metadata collections are prefixed with "meta."
+  * Metadata Collections are prefixed with "meta."
-  * Runtime collections are prefixed with "script.".
+  * Runtime Collections are prefixed with "script.".

 ### Drop